open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 `SliceToMap(target, keyPath, Optional[valuePath])`

 The `SliceToMap` converter converts a slice of objects to a map.
+The arguments are as follows:

+- `target`: A list of maps containing the entries to be converted.
-The name of the keys for the map entries is determined by `keyPath`, which points to the value of an attribute within each slice item.
+- `keyPath`: A string array that determines the name of the keys for the map entries by pointing to the value of an attribute within each slice item.
 Note that the `keyPath` must resolve to a string value, otherwise the converter will not be able to convert the item to a map entry.
-The optional `valuePath` determines which attribute should be used as the value for the map entry.
+- `valuePath`: This optional string array determines which attribute should be used as the value for the map entry.
 If no `valuePath` is defined, the value of the map entry will be the same as the original slice item.

 Examples: